MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

 >  You must verify the registration of the jdeinterop.ini file before you can use BizTalk Adapter for JD Edwards OneWorld.
 Make sure that you include a path to this file in the **JDE Transport Property** page when you create the send port in BizTalk Server.
 For a complete explanation, see "Customize the jdeinterop.ini File."

 #### Create the BTSLIBinterop.jar File

 Create the file, and confirm it can be accessed by the adapter.
 Use the following sample as a guide:

 1. Create the BTSLIB.cmd file that contains the following code:

-    ```
+    ```cmd
     define library BTSLIB
     login
     library BTSLIB